 The Spotted Dusky Salamander appears across most of TN (except extreme Western and North-eastern TN); very abundant at lower elevations (<2600 ft).

-Genus name Desmognathus refers to bulging appearance on sides of head due to large jaw musculature.
+Genus name Desmognathus refers to the bulging appearance on the sides of the head due to the large jaw musculature.

 Low elevation streams in the Great Smoky Mountains and Cumberland Plateau.